If you are a student in crisis, or if you are trying to help another student and the situation is extreme you should contact First Support for advice.

 Further details and contact information: Student Services

 The Advice Centre can help students with free, independent and confidential advice including housing and financial advice.
 Advice Centre can help students with emotional support.
-They also deal with queries about academic integrity appeals or complaints.
+They also deal with queries about academic integrity appeals, complaints, and special considerations and / or extensions.

 Further details and contact information: Advice Centre